Until Dawn: Release and marketing

+Remake

+A remake for the game was announced in January 2024 and released for PlayStation 5 and Windows on October 4, 2024.
+It was developed by Ballistic Moon, whose founders previously worked at Supermassive and contributed to the development of the original game.
+Powered by Unreal Engine 5, the remake includes various graphical improvements and new musical scores composed by Mark Korven, and introduces a new, third-person, over-the-shoulder game camera, and a new type of totems named Hunger Totems.
+While the story remained largely the same, the remake also adds new interactions between characters, an extended prologue, and new endings.
+It also remixes the locations of the totems in the original game.
+The "Don't Move" gameplay mechanic, which originally required players to keep their PlayStation controller as still as possible to influence the outcome of specific scenarios, was reworked for non-PlayStation platforms.
+In addition, a new mechanic, "Stay Calm", was introduced for third-party peripherals that lack gyroscope functionality, ensuring players can still experience similar gameplay tension without the need for motion controls.

 Reception

 Critical response

-Until Dawn received a generally positive reception based on 103 reviews, according to review aggregator Metacritic.
+Until Dawn received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 Jeff Marchiafava from Game Informer wrote that Supermassive Games had "polished the [adventure game] formula to a triple-A sheen".
 He also enjoyed the butterfly effect system because some choices significantly affect the game's narrative.
 Game Revolution's Jessica Vazquez described the system as a "welcome limitation" because players would not know the consequences of each choice until they reach the ending.
 Alexa Ray Corriea from GameSpot liked the game for its impactful choices and the "paranoia" it invokes during critical choices that risk the lives of certain characters.
 She also admired the system's complexity and intricacy, which lets the player replay the game to discover new scenes.
 Mollie L Patterson from Electronic Gaming Monthly thought that the system is a "fantastic" inclusion but it never reached its full potential.
 Chris Carter from Destructoid called the butterfly effect system "gimmicky" due to the choices not significantly influencing the plot.
 GamesRadars Louise Blain opined that most choices players make in the first half of the game are meaningless, though she noted that this is less of a problem in the latter half.
 Polygon's Phillip Kollar respected Supermassive's decision to not include manual saving, though he found the decision to be punitive because accidentally failing a QTE can result in a character's death.